Can't Find It?

 If the title was published two or more years ago, please try our Interlibrary Loan service.

 Interlibrary Loans allows for loans between provinces, but cannot be used to request items from other public libraries in Saskatchewan.
 In some cases, we may be able to request materials from non-public libraries in Saskatchewan.
-There are some restriction (listed below) on the items that can be requested via Interlibrary Loan.
+There are some restrictions (listed below) on the items that can be requested via Interlibrary Loan.

 Who can request an Interlibrary Loan?